What Happens When You Crack Your Knuckles?

 What happens when you crack your knuckles?
 It may be background noise, or it may be like nails on a chalkboard, but there is nothing quite like hearing the sound of someone cracking their knuckles.
 As a child, I was a habitual knuckle cracker.
 My parents constantly fussed at me about it.
 “It’s not good for you” and “you’ll get arthritis,” they would say.
 But I couldn’t resist.
 It felt good.
 I grew up thinking this was a bad habit.
 But I never really understood what actually happens when you crack your knuckles.

-What Are The Knuckles?
+What Are the Knuckles?

 “Knuckle” is a common term to describe joints in the hands and fingers.
 A common joint that people tend to crack is the Metacarpophalangeal joint or MCP.
 Some people crack every joint in their fingers.